Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 (Expanded information from “Freshwater Aquarium Basics”)

-Start with as large an aquarium as you can afford (even for bettas).
+Start with as large an aquarium as you can afford and have space for (even for bettas).

 Obviously longer fish need more tank width and length.
 I would decrease the amount of fish proportional to the gallons in a tall aquarium or hexagon aquarium.